• Skip to primary navigation

 Substitutions & Variations

-• If you don’t have the Ancho chilies that the recipe calls for, you can use any other dried chilies of your choice.
+- If you don’t have the Ancho chilies that the recipe calls for, you can use any other chili peppers of your choice.
 Arbol chilies, pasilla and guajillo are all great choices too!

-• If you don’t have lemon juice and don’t want to add vinegar to the sauce, you can consider using some tamarind pulp to bring some tartness and sourness into the sauce.
+- If you don’t have lemon juice and don’t want to add vinegar to the sauce, you can consider using some tamarind pulp to bring some sweet and tart flavor to the dip.

 💭Top Tip